-Other non-current financial assets mainly include long-term instalments receivable on financing granted to the Group's customers to buy telephone terminals in the amount of Euro 8,388 thousand (Euro 3,011 thousand in 2020).
+Additionally, the Group recognizes under other non-current financial assets long-term instalments receivable on financing granted to the Group's customers to buy telephone terminals in the amount of Euro 3,915 thousand (Euro 2,782 thousand in 2021).
 This financing has a 24-month term and is completely independent of the financing provided by financial institutions directly to customers.
-The current amount receivable is included in the trade receivable balance (see note 12).